ga-wdi-exercises/atm/readme.md

 We 're going to build an application to keep track of the checking and savings balances.
 You can play with an example of what a working version will do in the `atm-obfuscate` folder.

+There is also a vanilla Javascript solution branch that was coded in class.

 ## USE jQUERY

 ###User Stories